 We are a group of marine biologists and paleontologists exploring change and variation in marine ecosystems.
 Our research focuses on the diverse and complex life found in tropical coastal ecosystems and our research is driven by two main questions:

-- How does the environment drive evolutionary and ecological change?
+- How do changes in the environment drive evolution and ecological change?

 Our home is the Smithsonian Tropical Research Institute in Panama.
 We use a variety of approaches ranging from classical palaeontology and community ecology to molecular biology and isotope chemistry.